Query Your Applications Using IRC

-IRC.
-Most of you know what it is.
-For those that don't, it stands for Internet Relay Chat - think of it as a geeky group-chat and you won't be too far off the mark.
+IRC — most of you know what it is.
+For those who don't, it stands for Internet Relay Chat.
+Think of it as a geeky group chat and you won't be far off.

-Last.fm use IRC as an internal communication mechanism.
-They've written (and released under the GPL - thanks!)
-IRCCat which allows us to write simple bots to answer queries or perform commands given in IRC channels.
+Last.fm use IRC as an internal communication tool.
+They've written (and released under the GPL — thanks!)
+IRCCat, which makes it straightforward to build bots that answer queries or perform commands right from IRC channels.

-I've setup IRCCat and written a few simple scripts for it.
-It's pretty easy to get started.
-First you'll need to get Java and Ant setup.
-I'm on a Mac on OS X 10.4 so I already have Java, and MacPorts provides an Ant port which is easy to install.
+I've set up IRCCat and written a few scripts for it.
+Getting started is pretty easy.
+You'll need Java and Ant installed.
+I'm on a Mac with OS X 10.4, so Java is already there, and MacPorts provides an Ant port.

-After Java and Ant you'll need to clone the IRCCat source from GitHub.
+With Java and Ant ready, clone the IRCCat source from GitHub:

 git clone git://github.com/RJ/irccat.git

-Now you can compile and package the bot by running ant dist in the directory created by the git clone.
+Compile and package the bot by running ant dist in the cloned directory.

-Once it's packaged create a directory called config/ and copy the example configuration from examples/irccat.xml there.
-We'll use this to setup the bot the way we want it to work.
+Once it's packaged, create a config/ directory and copy the example configuration from examples/irccat.xml into it.
+This is where you tell the bot how to behave.

-• Provide the details of the IRC server you'd like to connect to.
-I use an internal server but if you don't have one then there are plenty of IRC networks out there - a quick Google should get the details.
+• Provide your IRC server connection details.
+I use an internal server, but if you don't have one, there are plenty of public IRC networks a quick search away.

-• Change the external scripts hook to scripts/run and up the max response lines to 30.
+• Change the external scripts handler to scripts/run and bump the max response lines to 30.

-• Choose which channels you'd like the bot to join.
-If they don't exist them they'll be created when the bot joins them (depending on IRC network policy).
+• Choose which channels the bot should join.
+If they don't exist, they'll be created when the bot joins (depending on network policy).

 ant -Dconfgfile=./config/irccat.xml